 Teacher's Role Designer of environment and cognitive conflict; facilitator Active guide and model; More Knowledgeable Other (with exit strategy)

-Best For… Building understanding, challenging misconceptions, fostering independence Teaching procedures and skills, guided practice, explicit modelling
+Best For… Building understanding, challenging misconceptions, encouraging independence Teaching procedures and skills, guided practise, explicit modelling

-Risk If Over-Used Unstructured play; pupils left to flounder; unclear learning goals Learned helplessness; scaffolding never fades; pupils never attempt without support
+Risk If Over-Used Unstructured play; learners left to flounder; unclear learning goals Learned helplessness; scaffolding never fades; learners never attempt without support

 None of these theorists has a monopoly on truth.
 Instead, they offer different lenses for understanding learning.
 Good teaching uses them together.